 Risk Number Approaches

-Set a Risk Target: We developed Risk Targets for clients you already know quite well or for advisors that prefer to start their process with goals, portfolio analysis or financial planning.
+We developed Risk Targets for clients you already know quite well or for advisors that prefer to start their process with goals, portfolio analysis or financial planning.
 Simply select the Risk Target that is most aligned with the account or portfolio objective.
 When you set a Risk Target, you’ll see a set of preset ranges, or you can click Set Manually and pick the exact Risk Number you prefer.
-When you set a Risk Target, you’ll see a red target icon on the upper left of the Risk Number, to signal that it’s a target.

-Simple Questionnaire: Don’t let the name fool you.
+Our simple approach is ideal for getting clients who don’t prefer to think in great detail bought into the concept of risk/reward tradeoffs.
+Don’t let the name fool you, though.
 The simple questionnaire is built on the knowledge and data we gained from tens of thousands of completed risk questionnaires.

-After the confirming questions, the investor is presented with their Risk Number ®, to be discussed with their advisor.
-The client has "buy-in" to the solution as they determine if the results fit their comfort level using their real dollar amounts.
+After the confirming questions, the investor is presented with their Risk Number.
+As with all Riskalyze questionnaire approaches, the client has "buy-in" to the solution.
+Based on real dollar amounts, they’ll be asked to determine if the results fit their comfort level and confirm the result.

-Detailed Questionnaire: The detailed questionnaire is highly analytical and quantifies risk tolerance with a high degree of mathematical certainty.
+The detailed questionnaire is highly analytical and a great way to quantify the risk tolerance of more analytically inclined investors.

-It also begins by collecting "Know Your Customer" information, then asks the investor their devastation amount.
+It asks the investor their devastation amount.
 The investment and devastation amounts are the foundational basis for the resulting risk/reward questions.

 The risk/reward questions help the investor teach Riskalyze when they would prefer a certain outcome over a 50/50 risk (equivalent to a coin toss).
-The questions are dynamically based on all previous answers.
-The number of questions typically ranges from 7 to 12.
+Questions are presented dynamically - each based on the results from all prior questions.
+The number of questions typically ranges from 7-12 but can be as many as 15.
 Each answered question helps Riskalyze pinpoint where the investor is on the risk curve.

 At the end of the questionnaire, the client reviews their Risk Number and comfort zone and approves it to use in their investment discussions with their advisor.